-Sleep is important for rest, but even though we’re not aware of it, our brain is working hard during sleep.
-Among the most important jobs of a good night’s sleep is to help us remember.
-And sleep isn’t just important for one type of memory: there are multiple sleep stages that all play important roles in building memory, and, unfortunately, sleep apnea can interrupt them all.
+Sleep isn’t just important for one type of memory: there are multiple sleep stages that all play important roles in building memory.
+Unfortunately, sleep apnea can interrupt them all.

-Deep sleep, normally described as stage 3 and stage 4 sleep is when brain waves slow down, your heartbeat slows, and your body tends not to move.
+Deep sleep is normally described as stage 3 and stage 4 sleep.
+This is when brain waves slow down, your heartbeat slows, and your body tends not to move.

-Deep sleep is important to consolidating “declarative memories,” which are memories that you can recall primarily by word or number, such as baseball stats or historical information.
+Deep sleep is important for consolidating “declarative memories,” which are memories that you can recall primarily by word or number, such as baseball stats or historical information.

 Deep sleep is very valuable for people who are going to school or who have to be prepared to handle numbers or have them at ready recall as part of their job.